BLB Solicitors

 Jenny is available on 01225 755656 or by completing the Contact Form below.

-In a recent article, I considered the duties of an executor.
+In a previous article, I examined the responsibilities of an executor.
 Most Wills appoint the same people as ‘executors’ and ‘trustees’.
-While the terms often appear side by side, the roles are very different.
+Although the terms are frequently used together, the roles are quite distinct.
+Here, I clarify when an executor assumes the role of a trustee, along with the responsibilities that come with this role.

 What is a trust?

-A trust is a legal structure to protect certain assets and/or the beneficiaries of those assets.
-If a trust arises under a Will, the trustees are responsible for looking after the assets held in the trust for the benefit of the beneficiaries.
+A trust is a legal structure designed to safeguard specific assets and/or their beneficiaries.
+When a trust is established under a Will, the trustees are tasked with managing the assets held in the trust for the benefit of the beneficiaries.

 Common types of trust created by Wills are:

-• Trust for a minor – If someone is under 18, they lack the legal capacity to accept an inheritance.
-Therefore, they cannot receive the gift until they reach their majority (or sometimes an older age specified in the Will).
-In the meantime, their inheritance will be held in trust.
+• Trust for a minor – If a person is under 18, they lack the legal capacity to accept an inheritance.
+As a result, they cannot receive the gift until they reach the age of majority (or occasionally an older age specified in the Will).
+In the meantime, their inheritance is held in trust.

-• Discretionary Trust – The trustees are given the discretion to decide how, when and to whom (among a specified group of beneficiaries) the assets held in trust are distributed.
+• Discretionary Trust – The trustees are granted the discretion to determine how, when, and to whom (from a specified group of beneficiaries) the assets held in trust are distributed.

-• Life Interest Trust – This type of trust gives someone the right to the income from the asset(s) held in trust, or the use or occupation of that asset, for life.
-However, the asset remains within the deceased’s estate and will ultimately be distributed in line with the terms of their Will.
+• Life Interest Trust – This type of trust grants an individual the right to the income from the asset(s) held in trust, or to use or occupy that asset, for life.
+Nonetheless, the asset remains part of the deceased’s estate and is ultimately distributed according to the terms of their Will.

-• Property Trust – This is a type of life interest trust in respect of the deceased’s share in a property.
+• Property Trust – This is a type of life interest trust concerning the deceased’s share in a property.

 What are a trustee’s duties?

-Trustees named in a Will have a legal duty to act fairly towards the beneficiaries, and in accordance with the terms of the trust.
-They must exercise reasonable care and skill and act impartially and in the beneficiaries’ best interests.
-As with an executor, a trustee can be held personally liable if they are found to have acted inappropriately.
+Trustees named in a Will have a legal obligation to act fairly towards the beneficiaries and in accordance with the terms of the trust.
+They must exercise reasonable care and skill, acting impartially and in the best interests of the beneficiaries.
+Similar to an executor, a trustee can be held personally liable if found to have acted inappropriately.
 Among their numerous duties are:

 • identifying the trust’s assets and keeping them safe.